-The Company received an upfront cash payment of \$45.0 million, and through June 30, 2021, the Company has received \$19.5 million in milestone payments under this collaboration.
-Subject to the terms of the Roche immunotherapy agreement, as amended, in addition to the upfront and milestone payments received through June 30, 2021, the Company is eligible to receive up to approximately \$323.3 million in contingent option fees and milestone payments related to specified research, pre-clinical, clinical, regulatory and sales-based milestones.
+The Company received an upfront cash payment of \$45.0 million, and through September 30, 2021, the Company has received \$19.5 million in milestone payments under this collaboration.
+Subject to the terms of the Roche immunotherapy agreement, as amended, in addition to the upfront and milestone payments received through September 30, 2021, the Company is eligible to receive up to approximately \$323.3 million in contingent option fees and milestone payments related to specified research, pre-clinical, clinical, regulatory and sales-based milestones.
 In addition, for any licensed product for which Roche retains worldwide commercialization rights, the Company will be eligible to receive tiered royalties ranging from low double-digits to high-teens on future net sales of the licensed product.
 For any licensed product for which the Company retains commercialization rights in the U.S., the Company and Roche will be eligible to receive tiered royalties ranging from mid-single-digits to low double-digits on future net sales in the other party's respective territories in which it commercializes the licensed product.
 The upfront cash payment and any payments for milestones, option fees and royalties are non-refundable, non-creditable and not subject to set-off.

 The Roche immunotherapy agreement will continue until the date when no royalty or other payment obligations are or will become due, unless earlier terminated in accordance with the terms of the Roche immunotherapy agreement.
 Prior to its exercise of its first option, Roche may terminate the Roche immunotherapy agreement at will, in whole or on a collaboration target-by-collaboration target basis, upon 120 days' prior written notice to the Company.
-Following its exercise of an option, Roche may terminate the Roche immunotherapy agreement at will, in whole, on a collaboration target basis, on a collaboration program-by-collaboration program basis or, if a licensed product has been commercially sold, on a country-by-country basis, (i) upon 120 days' prior written notice if a licensed product has not been commercially sold or (ii) upon 180 days' prior written notice if a licensed product has been commercially sold or (ii) upon 180 days' prior written notice if a licensed product has not been commercially sold or (ii) upon 180 days' prior written notice if a licensed product has been commercially sold.
+Following its exercise of an option, Roche may terminate the Roche immunotherapy agreement at will, in whole, on a collaboration target-by-collaboration target basis, on a collaboration program-by-collaboration program basis or, if a licensed product has been commercially sold, on a country-by-country basis, (i) upon 120 days' prior written notice if a licensed product has not been commercially sold or (ii) upon 180 days' prior written notice if a licensed product has been commercially sold.
 Either party may terminate the Roche immunotherapy agreement for the other party's uncured material breach or insolvency and in certain other circumstances agreed to by the parties.
 In certain termination circumstances, the Company is entitled to retain specified licenses to be able to continue to exploit the licensed products.